 The Charles E. “Bill” Johnson Correctional Center (BJCC) is a substance abuse/mental health treatment facility in Alva, Oklahoma.
 The minimum-security facility has a capacity of 584 male inmates, most of whom are serving time for drug-related offenses.

 BJCC, which opened in 1995, is named for Charles E. “Bill” Johnson.
-Johnson at the time was a state leader in setting up a facility for drug offenders, Johnson helped create a 300-bed Drug Offender Work Camp called the Regimented Treatment Program (RTP) at the facility.
+Johnson at the time was a state leader in setting up a facility for drug offenders, Johnson helped create a 300-bed Drug Offender Work Camp called the Regimented Treatment Program (RTP) which still operates today at the facility.

 Most inmates lack education, a key component in avoiding re-incarceration.
 BJCC offers literacy courses, as well as Pre-High School Equivalency and High School Equivalency diplomas.

 Substance Abuse Treatment

 BJCC offers Thinking for a Change, Moral Reconation Therapy, and Associates 4 Success programs to address thinking, judgment errors, and relationships linked with criminal thinking/behavior.

 Regimented Treatment Program

 With nearly 200 inmates, BJCC’s Regimented Treatment Program combines physical training with cognitive behavioral treatment.
 In addition to receiving substance abuse treatment, they learn self-discipline, and must show initiative, motivation and improved behavior to graduate.

 Other units include the Delayed Sentencing Program for about 110 18-22-year-olds meeting special criteria defined in statute and the Intermediate Revocation Program – short-term incarceration for certain kinds of probation violators.